 An important part of crafting with your Cricut is keeping all of your craft supplies and accessories in good working condition.
 One accessory that you use with EVERY project is your Cricut cutting mat, so let’s talk about how to clean a Cricut mat.
-While we are at it, we can talk about ways to extend the life of your Cricut cutting mat.
+While we are at it, we can talk about how to clean your Cricut mat and extend the life of it.

 By the way, this post contains Affiliate Links.
 By shopping through these links I make a small commission and you help support my site.
 As an Amazon Associate I earn from qualifying purchases.
 Thank you for your support!